peteroupc/html3dutil/doc/H3DU.Math.md

     // Check if the vector's length squared is less than 20 units squared if(H3DU.Math.vec3dot(vector, vector)<20*20) {
     // The vector's length is shorter than 20 units
     }

 ### (static) H3DU.Math.vec3length(a) <a id='H3DU.Math.vec3length'></a>

-Returns the distance of this 3-element vector from the origin.
+Returns the distance of this 3-element vector from the origin, also known as its <i>length</i> or <i>magnitude</i>.
 It's the same as the square root of the sum of the squares of its components.